Pecunia-App/.github/profile/README.md

 ##### 2. Feature workflow

-- Create a branch : `git checkout -b feat/your-feature`
+- Create a branch : `git checkout -b feat/your-feature` from a `main` branch
 - Push and open a pull request to dev
-- Merge only after 2 approval review
+- Merge Rebase, if you can, only after 2 approval review

 ##### Branching strategy schema